Forensic linguistics: Ransom demands or other threat communication

 Threat is a counterpart of a promise and is an important feature in a ransom demand.
 Ransom demands are also examined to identify between genuine and false threats.
 An example of a ransom note analysis can be seen in the case of the Lindbergh kidnapping, where the first ransom note (sometimes referred to as the Nursery Note) stated: "We warn you for making anyding public or for notify the Polise the child is in gut care"[sic].
 In the sentence, the kidnapper makes the claim that the child is in good hands, but to make such a claim, the note would have to have been written before the perpetrator entered the premises.
 Therefore, the claim is false (at the time of writing) since the kidnapper had not even encountered the child when he wrote the note.

 Kidnappers may write statements that later end up being true, such as "your child is being held in a private location" being written ahead of time.

 Ransom demands in the style of written notes have been present in many notable cases.
 The style of writing used in a ransom note is examined by forensic linguists in order to determine the writing's true intent, as well as to determine who wrote the note.
 Forensic linguists look at factors such as syntactic structures, stylistic patterns, punctuation, and even spelling while analyzing ransom notes.
 In the case of the Lindbergh ransom note, forensic linguists compared similarities of writing styles from the note to that of writing of the suspect, creating a better chance at discovering who wrote the note.

+Bomb threats are another form of threat communication.
+It is the forensic linguist's job to determine the validity of the statement and if the note has been tampered with.
+Linguists often work with other interrelated fields such as cyber analysts if the threat is made through text or an internet forum to test for validity or alterations.